 Jen Finelli and Samantha Mauney are filmmakers.
 Their film I’m Having an Affair With My Wife! is in pre-production but it’s already making waves.
 This story isn’t you’re typical Rom Com…

 We're passionate because we have a mission for ourselves.
 I’m a heavy-set girl of mixed heritage.
-My producer, Sam, is a nerdy Black woman with a PhD.
+My producer, Sam, is a nerdy Black woman with a linguistics degree.
 We’re both married.
 To put it bluntly, we don’t see leads like ourselves in romance.
 We see skinny blonde singles held up as the sole ideal of beauty, and we think it’s time to stop telling young girls that is the only desirable female self.
 I wrote this film because I want to see a plus-size Black girl make it in love.
 And, as an Asian-American, I want Asians playing nonstereotyped leads.
 Where are the good films about falling in love with your spouse, anyway?
 We’re here because no one else is.

 Now that sounds interesting!
 Can you tell us more about the film?